kevald1963/milestone-3-recipe-application/README.md

 ### User Stories

-Initially, the site will have two types of User - Basic and Admin.
-However, other types of users, e.g. Trusted User, may be created in the future, so the facility to create new ones will be included in the application.
-This will initially be a manual process performed, rather than by external users creating their own login details via the application front-end, which is beyond the scope of this project.
-Only Admin Users will have the required permissions to create other types of users.
+Initially, the site will have two types of User: Basic and Admin.
+It would be desirable to create other types of users, e.g. Trusted User, but the facility to do this will not be included in this phase.
+However, a Users collection will be included in the database.
+User records already in this collection imply a login facility exists and such users are have already been created through a registration process.

 User permissions: